decacent/PyNanoLab/readme.md

-## PyNanoLab is an all in one GUI software for nanopore data analysis.
+## PyNanoLab is an all in one GUI software for data analysis and visualization.
 It is also a free alternatives software for OrignaLab，
 ### Installition
 Briefly， you could download the binary installer we have already builded for your operation system from [Here](https://sourceforge.net/projects/pynano/files/).
 #### Source install tutorial